Guru901/internship-assignment/README.md

 }
 ```

 Copy this code into the edge functions and don't forget to add the environment variables.
+Also you would need to turn `Verify JWT with legacy secret` off in the details tab.
 You would need to add the following environment variables:

 - STRIPE_SECRET_KEY